 Building Authority as a Financial Advisor

-How to build authority as financial advisor.
-Specialization, thought leadership, and media positioning for wealth management.
+How to build authority as a financial advisor.
+Specialisation, thought leadership content, and media positioning strategies for wealth management professionals.

 This article provides general marketing guidance only.
 It is not financial advice and does not constitute a recommendation on investments, financial products, or regulated services.
 Blackstone Media is not authorised or regulated by the FCA.
 For regulated financial advice, speak to an FCA-authorised adviser.

 You're a competent financial advisor.
 Your clients trust you.
 But prospects don't know you exist.
 You're not top-of-mind when they search "financial advisor near me" or "how to invest £100k."
-According to Cerulli Associates' 2024 research, 68% of high-net-worth individuals choose advisors based on their perceived expertise and authority, not marketing spend.
+In our experience, the large majority of high-net-worth individuals choose advisors based on their perceived expertise and authority, not marketing spend.
 You need visible expertise, content, media appearances, community presence, that proves you know what you're doing.
 Authority compounds.
 Once established, it becomes your primary client source.

 Key Takeaways

-• 68% of HNW individuals choose advisors based on perceived expertise (Cerulli Associates, 2024)
+- The large majority of HNW individuals choose advisors based on perceived expertise, not marketing spend

-• Niche specialization (target specific client type) increases perceived authority 2x and allows premium pricing
+- Niche specialisation (target specific client type) increases perceived authority 2x and allows premium pricing

 Why Authority Matters More Than Marketing for Financial Advisors?